Read WMO and UNEP together and climate risk shifts from weather statistics to insurance, property, local budgets, and corporate disclosure.

 In Korea, heavy rain, heat, coastal exposure, and food prices can all become living-cost issues through insurance and public budgets.

-For this issue, start with insured losses, then check whether premium repricing is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with insured losses, then check whether premium repricing is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch